MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Announcement

-- **Live Captions.** The [LiveCaptionsAllowed](/deployedge/microsoft-edge-policies#livecaptionsallowed) policy has been available since Microsoft Edge version 103 but this feature is not generally available.
+- **Live Captions.** The [LiveCaptionsAllowed](/deployedge/microsoft-edge-policies#livecaptionsallowed) policy has been available since Microsoft Edge version 103 but this feature isn't generally available.
 Clients that have the [ExperimentationAndConfigurationServiceControl](/deployedge/microsoft-edge-policies#experimentationandconfigurationservicecontrol) policy set to 'FullMode' may receive the feature before broad availability.
 Broad availability will be announced via Microsoft Edge release notes.

 ### Feature updates

 - **Token Binding.** Token Binding uses cryptographic certificates on both ends of the TLS connection in an attempt to close the security gap of bearer tokens, which may be lost or stolen.
 Token Binding is deprecated in Microsoft Edge version 130.
 Also, the [AllowTokenBindingForUrls](/deployedge/microsoft-edge-policies#allowtokenbindingforurls) policy is now obsolete.

-- **Edge on MacOS now seamlessly opens links in Teams.** When you set the default browser to Microsoft Edge on MacOS and enable the feature, web links from the Teams desktop app are sent via chats, channels, calendar, and other entry points.
-These links will seamlessly open automatically in the profile that’s signed into Teams app and skips the need to reauthenticate in the browser.
-This makes it faster and easier to access content.
+- **Edge on macOS now seamlessly opens links in Teams.** When you set the default browser to Microsoft Edge on macOS and enable the feature, web links from the Teams desktop app are sent via chats, channels, calendar, and other entry points.
+These links seamlessly open automatically in the profile signed into Teams app and skips the need to reauthenticate in the browser.
+This feature makes it faster and easier to access content.
 Administrators can control the availability of this feature using the "Choose Which Browser Opens Web Links" Microsoft 365 policy. **Note:** This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.

 - **Elevating top settings and improving settings page navigability.** To make finding browser settings more efficient, Microsoft Edge is introducing three navigation improvements to Edge Settings.
-We aren’t changing the functionality of any setting, and all the settings will stay on the same page as they are today but will be behind clickable sections.
+We aren’t changing the functionality of any setting, and all the settings stay on the same page as they're today but will be behind clickable sections.
 These changes are as follows.

   - Introduce quick access to the most used Settings actions on the first place users land when entering Edge Settings (the Profiles page).
 Clicking the button with the name of the setting navigates users directly to its location.